hlee282/AI4ALL_2024_hlee282/README.md

 ## Problem Statement <!--- do not change this line -->
 *Matching music to one's mood is proven to help in regulating and processing emotion.
-Thus, a mood-based music recommendation system can help suggest music according to how the user is feeling.*
+Thus, a mood-based music recommendation system can help achieve this.

 ## Key Results <!--- do not change this line -->